WORLDVIEW - Leonard Freed

 Out of print

-Leonard Freed (1929-2006) was a rather taciturn person, with a clear preference for the language of images over that of words.
-Nevertheless, his conception of the world was as complex as that of any writer who expresses himself in prose.
-Human beings and the social structures they create and destroy represented one of the major themes of his worldview, his Weltanschauung.
-A philosophical approach such as his posed political problems, was ethically committed and implied a rigorous method.
-It was a particularly demanding approach, requiring a lifetime's dedication to photography, hard work, determination and a continual questioning of one's own personality.
-Freed is often categorized as a "press photographer" or "photojournalist".
+Leonard Freed (1929–2006) was a rather taciturn man, with a clear preference for the language of images over that of words.
+Nevertheless, his worldview was as complex as that of any author who expresses himself in prose.
+Human beings and the social structures they create and destroy were one of the major themes of his worldview, his Weltanschauung.
+A philosophical approach like his posed political problems; it was ethically committed and required a rigorous method.
+It was a particularly demanding endeavor that required a lifetime devoted to photography, a long-term commitment, determination, and a constant re-examination of his own identity.
+Freed is often classified as a “press photographer” or “photojournalist.”

 • Publisher: Steidl (June 28, 2007)